Jakersnell/MakeChangeProject/readme.md

 # MakeChangeProject

-This project aims to emulate a much simplified cash register system.
-The user inputs the total price of their items, and the amount of money they will be using to pay for those items.
-The program then provides the amount of change due, from highest sized bills usable, to smallest bills or coins.
-The project was programmed in Java 8, and I used the eclipse editor as my IDE.
-The project is an assignment from the bootcamp Skill Distillery, that I am currently enrolled in.
-This project was really cool.
-I have a lot to learn in Java and this project provided me the perfect opportunity to familiarize myself with various new tools.
-One discovery I made was the ability to create a kind of "global" variable by declaring a static variable inside of my main class.
-This reminds me of the use of static variables in C++.
-Of course, there are noticeable differences, given that Java is a strictly OOP language and the distinctions in memory management between the two languages.
-In Java, the JVM allocates memory for static variables during runtime initialization.
-In contrast, in C++, the memory for static variables is allocated at the start of the program's execution and is embedded within the program's memory space.
-I also really enjoyed that this is project is very analogous to the real-world.
-Initially I wasn't sure I would like that Java is strictly OOP but I've learned to love it.
-From the little time ive had with Java so far, I've realized that this approach is a lot more elegant than I originally had thought, and I can see why they went with this approach.
-I have enjoyed learning Java a lot, and I am excited to continue this learning into the future.
+## Project Description
+I recently embarked on a project to emulate a simplified cash register system.
+In this system, the user inputs the total price of their items and the amount they will be paying with.
+The program then calculates the change due, breaking it down from the highest denomination bills to the smallest coins.
+This project was an assignment from the Skill Distillery bootcamp, where I'm currently honing my skills.

+## Technical Insights
+The project was crafted using **Java 8** and I utilized the **Eclipse** editor as my IDE.
+One interesting aspect I delved into was the use of static variables in Java.
+By declaring a static variable inside my main class, it served as a sort of "global" variable - a concept reminiscent of static variables in C++.
+However, there are stark differences between the two languages:
+- While Java has a strong emphasis on OOP, it can also facilitate procedural programming.
+- Another distinction lies in memory management:
+  - In Java, the JVM allocates memory for static variables during runtime initialization.
+  - In C++, memory for static variables is reserved at the program's onset, within its memory space.

+## Reflection
+What I particularly enjoyed about this project was its real-world applicability.
+Initially, I had reservations about Java's OOP-centric design, but as I delved deeper, I've come to appreciate its elegance.
+The more I work with Java, the more I understand and value the rationale behind its design philosophy.
+This project was not just a technical endeavor but also an enriching learning experience.
+I'm eager to continue my Java journey and explore more of what it has to offer in the future.

 ### [Skill Distillery](https://skilldistillery.com/)